cosmic-api/teleport/python/docs/source/extending.rst

 Recipe: Color
 ^^^^^^^^^^^^^

-Let's add a concrete type that matches all hex-encoded colors.
+Let's add a concrete type that matches hex-encoded colors.
 Use the :meth:`~teleport.TypeMap.register` decorator to add a new type to your :data:`t` instance: